-For a building which already has a current rating, there are two options to complete another rating of the same type: Replace or Renew.
+For a building which already has a current rating, there are two options to complete another rating of the same type, that is, replace or renew.

-Note: The Assessor will be prompted to select Replace or Renew when creating a rating.
+Note: The Assessor will be prompted to select 'replace' or 'renew' when creating a rating.
 This selection can be changed just before the rating is lodged but not after.

-Option 1: Replace
+C.4.2 Option 1: Replace

-The Replace option allows the new certified rating to replace the existing rating immediately upon certification.
+The replace option allows the new certified rating to replace the existing rating immediately upon certification.

 There will be loss of the existing rating's remaining validity period.
-This option might be chosen if the new rating is better than the existing rating.
-See Figure C.3.
+This option may be chosen if the new rating is better than the existing rating, see Figure C.4.2.

-Figure C.3: The existing rating replaced by a new rating
+Figure C.4.2: Existing rating replaced by a new rating

-Option 2: Renew
+C.4.3 Option 2: Renew

-The Renew option allows the new certified rating to begin its validity period immediately after the existing rating validity period expires.
+The renew option allows the new certified rating to begin its validity period immediately after the existing rating validity period expires.
 This option is often chosen when a site is most concerned with maximising the validity period.

-As ratings are based on current data, the new validity period cannot not exceed 485 days from the end of the rating period.
+As ratings are based on current data, the new validity period cannot not exceed 485 days (i.e. 365 plus 120 days) from the end of the rating period.
 To ensure the new rating maximum validity period is achieved, the validity period must start within 120 days after the end of the rating period.